The Biomedical Interpretation & Training Team

 Epilepsy is one of the most common conditions associated with neurological disorders, affecting as many as 1 in 26 individuals in the United States alone.
 While 20-30% of cases are caused by acquired conditions (e.g. stroke, head injury or tumor), the majority are believed to have an underlying genetic etiology.

 Nationwide Children’s Hospital’s Level 4 Epilepsy Center offers advanced epilepsy surgery services, including evaluation using intracranial electrodes to identify epileptogenic zones and surgical excision of affected tissue.
-The Biomedical Informatics & Training Team obtains excised tissue and matched normal (blood) samples from epilepsy patients for genomic study, which usually involves exome sequencing (tissue and normal samples) and RNA-seq (tissue samples), with the goal of identifying somatic variants in brain tissue that underlie disease etiology.
+IGM obtains excised tissue and matched normal (blood) samples from epilepsy patients for genomic study, which usually involves exome sequencing (tissue and normal samples) and RNA-seq (tissue samples).
+The BIT Team works closely with the Bedrosian Lab to identify and study somatic variants in brain tissue that underlie disease etiology.

 Genomics of Behavioral Health